‘Vanderpump Rules’ Star Stassi Schroeder Celebrates Engagement With Fiancé Beau Clark And Lisa Vanderpump

 “I’m really going to have the thickest skin because I’m not going to be at any of my wedding events feeling uncomfortable with someone or feeling any sort of tension.
 I don’t want any of that,” she added.

-As The Inquisitr previously reported, Schroeder opened up about her lacking intimacy with Clark during another episode of her podcast, explaining that because of her and Clark’s ongoing planning and her popular book tour, they simply do not have a ton of time to enjoy one another in private.
+As The Inquisitr previously reported, Schroeder opened up about her lacking intimacy with Clark during another episode of her podcast, explaining that because of the couple’s ongoing planning and due to her book tour, the two simply do not have much time to enjoy one another in private.

 Schroeder and Clark began dating in February of last year after being introduced by mutual friends.